 Some eye diseases or conditions can develop with little to no symptoms, which is a primary reason it’s important to get regular eye examinations.
 Including your eye doctor throughout your entire eye care journey is one of the best ways to help preserve your vision.

 But in between eye exams, it’s essential to pay attention to any new symptom development.
-For example, early signs of macular degeneration include blurry vision, trouble seeing in dim lights, and faded-looking colors.
+For example, early signs and symptoms of macular degeneration include blurry vision, trouble seeing in dim lights, and faded-looking colors.

 Your eye doctor isn’t the only one responsible for your eye health.
 It’s important that you know about the early signs of eye diseases.